Guidelines for iKAT 2025 Year 3

 Track Overview

-The previous response from the user, and
+- The previous responses from the system and utterances from the user.

 Task Overview